- Basic Foodbanking

 To inquire about your agency’s eligibility and participation in our USDA programs, please contact email@example.com.

-Kids Café is an evening meal site for children who are risk of hunger.
+Kids Cafe is an evening meal site for children who are risk of hunger.
 The program was developed nationally by Feeding America and has been implemented locally by River Bend Foodbank since 1995.
-In 2008, over 45,000 meals were served at our Kids Café sites.
+Over 30,000 meals are served at our three Kids Cafe sites every year.
 The Foodbank works with a variety of nonprofit agencies that are committed to fighting childhood hunger in the Quad-Cities.
 In just Scott and Rock Island counties alone, 18% of children aged 17 and younger live below the poverty line.

 FRIENDLY HOUSE (75 meals, 4 nights a week during the school year) 1221 Myrtle Davenport